MarzioHr/SSA_Project/README.md

 ![Sequence Diagramm MQTT Authentication](https://i.imgur.com/la9EZ3i.png)

 ## Vulnerabilities and Mitigations
-The vulnerability analysis presented in the Design Document has been extended to include a quantitative assessment based on likelihood and impact scales allowing us to create a raking and prioritize the implementation of the mitigation measures (APPENDIX A: Vulnerability Risk Assessment).
+The vulnerability analysis presented in the Design Document has been extended to include a quantitative assessment based on likelihood and impact scales allowing us to create a raking and prioritize the implementation of the mitigation measures ([Appendix A: Vulnerability Risk Assessment](#appendix-a:-vulnerability-risk-assessment)).

 In addition to our analysis, the OWASP top 10 vulnerabilities of IoT (OWASP, 2018) were considered when identifying security controls.